↖ Homepage of the site 'What to do with your life?'

 |

-Some individuals attack others, either because of pathology, or to protect their own lies, or simply to secure a higher social rank (this is one aspect of widespread nepotism) or advantages.
+Some individuals aggress others, either due to pathology, to protect their own self-deception, or simply to secure a higher social rank (one aspect of generalized nepotism) or other advantages.

 |